run-llama/llama_index/docs/reference/struct_store.rst

 Our structured indices are documented in :ref:`Ref-Indices-StructStore`.
 Below, we provide a reference of the classes that are used to configure our structured indices.

-.. automodule:: gpt_index.langchain_helpers.sql_wrapper
+.. automodule:: llama_index.langchain_helpers.sql_wrapper
    :members:
    :inherited-members:

-.. automodule:: gpt_index.indices.struct_store.container_builder
+.. automodule:: llama_index.indices.struct_store.container_builder
    :members:
    :inherited-members:

-.. automodule:: gpt_index.indices.common.struct_store.base
+.. automodule:: llama_index.indices.common.struct_store.base
    :members:
    :inherited-members: